CAADO/DH-liberalism-W2/notes.md

 So I probably have to install githup desktop on the computer to use the git command, hun.

 oh no that's not how that works, well ok then.

+So I messed up the install of ffmp thing, pretty bad I think.
+Fortunatly, I found a workaround: run the whole extraction program out of the bin subfolder (after moving there with the CD command) and just drop the video files into that folder.
+I also had to make source and parts folders within Bin, because those did not get created on install, but it functions anyway.